-LATE FALL - EARLY SPRING
+LATE FALL 2024 - EARLY 2025

 - Budget Refinement: The Draft Budget undergoes several rounds of review, resulting in the compilation of a consolidated Five-Year Financial Plan. - Public Engagement: Preliminary budget updates and a high-level budget framework are shared, launching a public engagement phase through inperson and online platforms.
-Public feedback is sought on the proposed budget and financial plans. - Finalization and Adoption: The Five-Year Financial Plan Bylaw is presented to Council for readings and adoption.
+Public feedback is sought on the proposed budget and financial plans.